wp-plugins/wd-twitter-feed/readme.txt

 Contributors: Askupa Software
 Tags: twitter, tweet, tweets, feed, timeline, widget, ajax, customizable, comments, social, social media Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.8.0
 Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple yet powerful Twitter feed widget.
+Powerful Twitter Integration System for WordPress

 == Description ==

-Integrate an amazing **Twitter Feed Widget** to your widget's sidebar!
-This plugin supports the new Twitter API 1.1
+Twitter Feed plugin for WordPress allows you to easily display Twitter user timelines in a wide variety of ways, using the included *shortcode engine* and *widget*.
+The included skins are fully responsive.
+The plugin has the option of caching twitter data to improve the performance of the plugin.

 Try our commercial version of the product which features 6 different twitter resources (including lists and search), 5 different skins and 3 different shortcodes!
 [Askupa Twitter Feed](http://codecanyon.net/item/twitter-feed-social-plugin-for-wordpress/6665168?ref=Askupa)